Preparing For Your Initial Consultation With A Family Law Attorney

 Read more of this post.

-Filing for Legal Separation May Help You Get Divorced Faster
+Filing For Legal Separation May Help You Get Divorced Faster

 Wednesday, March 18th, 2009

 Filing for dissolution of marriage in California requires that one of the parties meets certain residency requirements.
-Specifically he or she must have been a resident of the state of California for the last 6 months, and of the particular county where the case is filed for the last 3 months.
+Specifically, he or she must have been a resident of the state of California for the last 6 months, and of the particular county where the case is filed for the last 3 months.
 I wrote about California’s residency requirements for a dissolution of marriage in a previous blog post.

-After the petition for dissolution of marriage has been filed with the court, and properly served with a summons on the other party, the parties must wait a minimum of 6 months to become divorced.
+After the petition for dissolution of marriage has been filed with the court and properly served with a summons on the other party, the parties must wait a minimum of 6 months to become divorced.
 This 6 month waiting period cannot be shortened no matter how simple the matter, how amicable the parties, or how much they want the divorce to be finalized.
 In many cases, the parties are able to resolve all marital issues including division of property, spousal support, child support, and child custody in less than 6 months and are left counting the days until they can be divorced.
 Read more of this post.

 Separate, Separated, Separation